September 08, 2025

 How Sustainable Aquaculture Can Benefit the Nigerian Economy

-Nigeria is one of the most populous countries in Africa, with a population of more than 168 million.
-Fish is an integral part of the dietary culture in the country, and demand for the same is very high.
+Nigeria is one of the most populous countries in Africa, with a population of more than 237 million, as of 2025.

 Therefore, aquaculture remains one of the key sectors driving the economy forward.

-Despite growing leaps and bounds through aquaculture, there are several significant challenges faced by the country.
 Due to the growing population, access to nutritious food, maximizing food security, and improving health standards are important concerns.

 Thus, aquaculture has gained attention in both the public and private sectors, as the potential of fish farming hasn’t been fully explored yet.